 This post may include affiliate links.
 Please read my disclosure policy.

-We like this recipe with black tea.
+- Black Tea-I like this recipe with black tea.
 Nothing fancy, just easy and approachable.
 You can also use green tea.
-We used bags for this recipe.
-But bulk tea works too, just be sure to use the equivalent of 6 bags.

-While not required, the lemon and mint add an additional layer of flavor.
+- Lemon & Mint-While not required, the lemon and mint add a layer of flavor.
 The mint enhances the refreshing quality of the iced tea.
-While the lemon brightens up the overall flavor.
+The lemon brightens up the overall flavor.

-- When making a fruit-flavored iced tea, always strain fruit syrup (or the final tea product before serving, depending on the recipe).
+- When making a fruit-flavored iced tea, always strain the fruit syrup.
 You don't want seeds or skins floating in your tea.

 - Use quality tea, but not fancy expensive blends, that you like as regular brewed tea.
 Regardless of what you add, flavor or sweetness, the tea will always be the predominant flavor.